Malik Muhammad | 2026 CB Draft Profile

 Press Technique

-Gives up inside access without disruption; no natural trail pattern; ends up out of balance and chasing in man situations.
+Gives up inside access without disruption; no natural trail transition; ends up off balance and chasing in man situations that better-prepared corners do not concede.

-Baseball turn is laboured and accompanied by false steps — creates separation windows against any receiver with straight-line speed.
+Baseball turn is laboured with false steps; creates separation windows against receivers with straight-line speed and a meaningful gap from his testing numbers.

 Pattern Match Comfort

-Head-turning to locate routes rather than trusting assignment; does not yet process zone concepts at the level required for extended deployment.
+Turns to locate routes rather than trusting assignment; not yet processing zone concepts at the level required for extended deployment in complex structures.

 03